FERC Pipeline Review Comment Process -- PL18-1-000

 - uses tactics and strategies to prevent and/or minimize public comment, and

 - uses every opportunity to advance the goals of the pipeline companies over the health, safety and needs of our people and environments.

 On April 25, 2018 FERC opened a 60 day public comment period regarding how FERC carries out its review and approval of natural gas pipeline infrastructure.
 (You can read the full notice here).
-Due to an outpouring of comment urging more time, the comment period has been extended to July 25.
+Due to an outpouring of comment urging more time, the comment period was extended to July 25.